Acoelomorpha: Phylogeny

-The soft bodies of acoelomorphs and the lack of some of the key bilaterian traits make them difficult to classify.
+The soft bodies and the lack of some of the key bilaterian traits make acoelomorphs difficult to classify.
 Traditionally, based on phenotypic features, acoelomorphs were considered to belong to the phylum Platyhelminthes, which was long seen as the sister group to all other bilaterian phyla.
 However, a series of molecular phylogenetics studies at the hinge between the 20th and 21st centuries demonstrated that they are fast-evolving organisms not closely related to platyhelminthes, therefore involving the polyphyly of flatworms.

 Actually, Acoelomorpha appeared to constitute a separate, deep-branching phylum, kingpin of bilaterian evolution.
 Yet their evolutionary affinities remain enigmatic as they might be the sister-group either to all other bilateral animals or to all deuterostomes.
 Resolving this debate would indicate whether acoelomorphs are simple or simplified.
 If they are the sister group to Bilateria, it would point to a simple body plan for the first bilaterian.
 Alternatively, if acoelomorphs are related to deuterostomes, this would imply that their organisation is the result of secondary simplification.

 In addition, comparative analyses of morphological, developmental, and molecular characters raised two points.